jchook/ffslice/README.md

 ffslice file.mp4 start [end]
 ```

-You can specify relative start/end points with a leading + or -.
+You can specify relative start/end points with a leading plus (+) or  minus (-).
 For example:

-+ `-30` means "start 30 seconds from the end of the video"
++ `fflsice file.mp4  -30` means "begin at 0:00 and end at 30 seconds from the end of the file"
-+ `1:50 +42` means "start at 1m 50s, then end 42 seconds after that"
++ `ffslice file.mp4  1:50 +42` means "begin at 1m 50s, then end 42 seconds after that"
++ `ffslice file.mp4  9:50 1:55:32` means "start at 9m 50s, then end at 1h 55m and 32s"

 ## Requirements